Counting Crows: 1993–1994: August and Everything After and popular success

 The band's debut album, August and Everything After, was released in September 1993.
 The album's first single, "Mr. Jones", refers to Marty Jones (Himalayans bassist, and Duritz's childhood friend) and Kenney Dale Johnson (the drummer of Silvertone, Chris Isaak's band).
 It describes the desire of working musicians to make it big and the fantasies they entertain about what fame might bring.
 Duritz sang the song in fun, enjoying the fantasy; he did not realize that just months later, in December 1993, MTV would begin playing the video for the song.
 "Mr. Jones" was a breakthrough hit, drawing massive radio play and launching the band into stardom.
 In 2018, the Chicago Sun-Times described August and Everything After as follows: "August And Everything After" [launched] the Bay Area septet with its hippie-inspired, roots-rock-infiltrating hits "Mr. Jones", "Round Here", and "Rain King", (ironically, at a time when grunge dominated the charts).
 Counting Crows eschewed the trend, happily wearing their time-stamped influences like Van Morrison and The Band on their patchwork sleeves, and found an audience who agreed with them.
 That first album went on to become a seven-times-platinum success in the U.S. alone, at the time the fastest-selling record since Nirvana's Nevermind.

-With "Mr. Jones" propelling the band forward, and with positive reviews from Rolling Stone and other publications, it was decided that the band could use a second guitarist, and Dan Vickrey, another Bay Area musician was offered the role as lead guitarist, singing backing vocals.
+With "Mr. Jones" propelling the band forward, and with positive reviews from Rolling Stone and other publications, it was decided that the band could use a second guitarist, and Dan Vickrey, another Bay Area musician, was offered the role as lead guitarist, singing backing vocals.
 The band toured extensively in 1993 and 1994, both as headliners and in supporting roles with other artists, including the Rolling Stones, Cracker, the Cranberries, Suede, Bob Dylan, Los Lobos, Jellyfish, and Midnight Oil.
-In 1994, the band appeared on Saturday Night Live and Late Show with David Letterman.
+In 1994, the band appeared on the January 15 broadcast of Saturday Night Live an appearance that Duritz credited with opening the band from a mostly radio play audience to a broader audience and propelling record sales.
+The band also appeared on Late Show with David Letterman.
 The album sold seven million copies in the U.S. The band received two Grammy nominations in 1994; one for Best Rock Performance By A Duo Or Group With Vocal (for "Round Here") and one for Best New Artist.

 Success took a toll on Counting Crows; Duritz suffered a widely reported nervous breakdown, which was not his first.
 Towards the end of 1994, Bowman was fired from the band.
 He was replaced on drums by Ben Mize.